Merkoba/Hue/configuration.md

 "settings_default_tv_height"
 >The % height the tv will take by default when the image is also displayed.

-"settings_default_other_words_to_autocomplete"
->Default words to autocomplete besides usernames and commands.

 "settings_default_warn_before_closing"
 > Default setting of whether it should warn before closing the application/tab.